Namibia and the wonders of visiting deserts

 Astrophotography

-As the second country with the lowest population density in the World, with hardly any rain year-round.
-Namibia is a paradise for those in search of skies free of light pollution.
-Visiting the country guarantees you of taking a Milky Way Galaxy picture, given the right lenses and camera settings.
+As the second least densely populated country in the world, with hardly any rain year-round, Namibia is a paradise for those in search of skies free of light pollution.
+Visiting the country all but guarantees you a Milky Way picture, given the right lenses and camera settings.

 Staring at the Milky way